cfpb/grasshopper/README.md

 ### Docker

 All grasshopper services and apps can be built as [Docker](https://docs.docker.com/) images.
-[Docker Compose](https://docs.docker.com/compose/) is also used simplify local development.
+[Docker Compose](https://docs.docker.com/compose/) is also used to simplify local development.

 **Note:** Docker is a Linux-only tool.
 If you are running on Mac or Windows, you will need [boot2docker](http://boot2docker.io/) or a similar Docker VM setup.